BlakeRhodes/Learn-to-Program/Three Tools.md

 Good thing that was just 10, imagine if it was 1,000,00 or even 10!.
 That would become too much work, pretty quickly.
 No one wants to spend their time doing that.
-So Let's use a [[Loop]].
+So Let's use a [Loop](Loop.md).

 ```Kotlin
     val sum:Int = (1 ..
 10).sum()    val bigSum:Int = (1 ..
 1000000).sum()    val unrealisticFromAPerformanceStandPointSum:Int = (1 ..
 10!).sum() ```